 My name is Ben AMGHAR berber of origin

-Mimouna Rugs enables me to remain connected to my roots and the opportunity to collaborate with inspiring craftmanship of local villager women.
-I believe the Moroccan carpet to ne the most exquisite and generous of all carpets.
-I am proud to be connected to this craft and its community of artisans.
+Mimouna Rugs allows me to stay connected to my roots and collaborate with the talented craftswomen from local villages.
+I believe Moroccan carpets are among the most exquisite and generous of all rugs, and I’m proud to be part of this craft and its community of artisans.

-The Covid 19 public health pandemic affected all types of business and especially tourism, and the production and retail of handcrafted goods.
-Capet waving has always been the main source of income up in my home village, high in the Atlas mountain.
-As a wool and design lover, I felt compelled to do something to help this beautiful unique craft stay alive.
-I wanted to help revive it with some new ideas.
-From an economical perspective, making the process scalable and sustainable.
-From a cultural perspective, use education as the vehicle to protect this heritage from fading away, encouraging the passing on of these ancient skills.
-Teaching hand-woven carpets to young girls during school holidays is a significant undertaking towards ensuring this craft survival the current modern life challenges.
-We walked to the talk: our carpets are primarily woven by local women, following elegant and inspiring designs.
-We also committed to sharing part of our profits with wider educational organizations dedicated fight illiteracy amongst women.
+The COVID‑19 pandemic severely affected all kinds of businesses, including tourism and the production and sale of handcrafted goods.
+Carpet weaving has always been a primary source of income in my home village in the Atlas Mountains.
+As a lover of wool and design, I felt compelled to help this unique craft survive.
+My goal was to revive it with new ideas—making the process both scalable and sustainable economically, while using education to protect this heritage and encourage the transfer of skills.
+Teaching young girls to weave during school holidays is a vital step toward preserving the craft amid modern challenges.
+We also live up to our values: our carpets are primarily woven by local women, who follow elegant and inspiring designs, and we share part of our profits with educational organizations dedicated to fighting women’s illiteracy.

 Berber weaving a carpet in the Middle Atlas 1955